nada118/timetrackr/README.md

 # time trackr
 ## Authors##
 * Nada Al-Alusi
-Bullet Points: [List each group member.]
-Heading 2: Purpose
+## Purpose ##
-Raw Text: [Here, you will explain in 1-2 lines why your app exists.
-Think of this as your "blurb". e.g. Meowtfits is a shopping app that allows users to buy different outfits for their cats.]
+* Time Trackr is a time management app that allows users to track their time and see the percentage breakdown of how they spend their time.
-Heading 2: Features
+## Features ##
-Bullet Points: [List each feature you will implement. e.g. Ability to view outfit pages with photos.
-Filter by cat size.
-Users can share outfit page listings with friends.]
+* Add different tracking categories
+* Track how long you spend doing each category
+* View a pie chart with the breakdown of how you have spent your time
+* Add goals of how much time you want to spend doing each category
-Heading 2: Control Flow
+## Control Flow ##
-Bullet Points: [Walk us through how your app would work - how the user would interact with it, starting from the initial screen. e.g. Users are initially presented with a splash screen, where they can log in or browse as a guest.
-Once done, they see a curated list of some of the newest and coolest cat outfits.
-Tapping on a cat outfit entry takes you to that cat outfit's listing page.]
+* Users are initially presented with the pie chart of the breakdown of their day
+* Users can view and edit the different categories and goals
+* Users can start the timer in a category and can watch the timer run
-Heading 2: Implementation
+## Implementation ##
-Heading 3: Model
+## Model ##
-Bullet Points: [List the files in your Model, e.g. Item.Swift] Heading 3: View
+Bullet Points: [List the files in your Model, e.g. Item.Swift]
+## View ##
-Bullet Points: [List your different Views, e.g. OutfitListTableView] Heading 3: Controller
+Bullet Points: [List your different Views, e.g. OutfitListTableView]
+## Controller ##
 Bullet Points: [List the files in your Controller, e.g. OutfitListTableViewController]